pgaref/HTTP_Request_Randomizer/README.md

 One of requests’ most popular features is simple proxying support.
 HTTP as a protocol has very well-defined semantics for dealing with proxies, and this contributed to the widespread deployment of HTTP proxies

-Proxying is very useful when conducting intensive web crawling/scrapping or when you just want to hide your identity (anomization).
+Proxying is very useful when conducting intensive web crawling/scrapping or when you just want to hide your identity (anonymization).

 In this project I am using public proxies to randomise http requests over a number of IP addresses and using a variety of known user agent headers these requests look to have been produced by different applications and operating systems.